InterpolatedUnivariateSplinewithUnits¶

 This can be used for finding maxima of a curve:

 Now, differentiate the spline and find the zeros of the derivative.
-(NB: sproot only works for order 3 splines, so we fit an order 4 spline):
+(NB:

 This agrees well with roots \(\\pi/2 + n\\pi\) of \(\\cos(x) = \\sin'(x)\).

-derivatives(x: Quantity) ndarray
+- derivatives(x: Quantity) ndarray¶

 Return all derivatives of the spline at the point x.

-Parameters:
+- Parameters:

-The point to evaluate the derivatives at.
+Quantity The point to evaluate the derivatives at.

-Returns:
+- Returns:

 Examples